MarcinWad/RK3328_Uboot_SPI/README.md

 };
 ```

-* Edit the same file and add &spi0 node to boot-order:
+* Edit the same file and add &spi_flash node to boot-order (put it last, if you want to allow recovery from SD card):

 ```
 chosen {
-	u-boot,spl-boot-order = "same-as-spl", &spi0, &sdmmc;
+    u-boot,spl-boot-order = "same-as-spl", &sdmmc, &spi_flash;
 };
 ```